hhk02/IceweaserlBrowser-AppImage/README.md

-# IceweaserlBrowser-AppImage
+# IceweaserlBrowser AppImage
-Iceweaserl Browser to AppImage
+Iceweaserl Browser ported to AppImage

 by hhk02 (IsaacFHL)

-May Dependencies required:
+How to use it?

+They just download the AppImage assign the execute permissions and just open it.

+In case doesn't open, make sure you installed the next library:

+Arch Linux

+sudo pacman -S gxmessage

+Ubuntu/Debian:

+sudo apt install gxmessage

+Fedora:

-gxmessage
+sudo dnf install gxmessage

+Gentoo:
+Not tested yet.